 How much does it cost to get by in retirement?
-Pretty close to what it costs to live before retirement, according to federal data.
+Not a whole lot less than it did before retirement.

-A whopping 33.6 percent of older-household spending is related to housing.
-That translates to an average of $16,668 per year, which compares with $19,884 spent on average by all U.S. households.
+More than one-third of older-household spending is related to housing.
+That translates to an average of $17,435 per year, which compares with $21,409 for the average U.S. household.

 Now, here’s an example of an expense that increases in retirement.
-Older households spend an average of $6,620 on health care annually — compared with $4,928 for all households.
+Older households spend an average of $6,668 on health care annually — compared with an average of $5,177 spent by all households.

-The bulk of consumers’ health care spending is on insurance.
-The rest is on medical services and medical supplies.
+The bulk of consumers’ health care spending — for both older households and the average household across all ages — is on insurance.
+The rest is on medical services, medical supplies and drugs.

 For a more detailed breakdown, check out “Here’s How Much Seniors Actually Spend on Health Care.”

 Commuting expenses might shrink when you retire, but that doesn’t mean all transportation costs will.

 Older households spent an average of $6,221 on transportation costs such as vehicles, gas and insurance in 2020.

 That figure for last year is lower than usual, too, presumably due to folks of all ages driving less amid the COVID-19 pandemic.
 (The average was $7,492 in 2019 and $7,270 in 2018.)
 In fact, transportation is usually the second-largest expense, above health care.